ChrisFoster-Version1/haq-paq/README.md

 ## Chrono Library
 Has a variety of useful functions to assist when working with dates or timestamps in q.
-This package includes getting start/end dates of a week/month, returning only weekdays from a range of dates or converting timestamps between unix and q .
+This package includes getting start/end dates of a week/month, returning only weekdays from a range of dates or converting timestamps between Unix and q .

 ## Format Library
 Useful for formatting information into strings, such as making numbers human readable,